Charge-Hyperscaling Violating Lifshitz hydrodynamics from black-holes: The first order solution

 In order to obtain the first order solution for the hydrodynamic ansatz, we consider the derivative expansion.
 Then, the equations of motion can be treated as ordinary differential equations with respect to $r$, and the correction terms, $h_{\mu\nu}$, $a_\mu$ and $\varphi$, can be calculated order by order in the boundary derivative expansion.

-The differential equation can be solved at any given point, and we can take the point to be $x^\mu=0$ without loss of generality.
+The differential equation can be solved at any given point.
+We can take this point to be $x^\mu=0$ without loss of generality.
 The parameters which are replaced by slowly varying functions can be expanded around $x^{\mu}=0$ as

-The derivative expansion of the equations of motion gives the linear differential equations for the correction terms $h_{\mu\nu}$, $a_\mu$ and $\varphi$ at the first order.
-The next-to-leading terms in \eqref{vExpand}-\eqref{muExpand} are at the first order and give the source terms in the differential equations.
+The derivative expansion of the equations of motion gives linear differential equations for the correction terms $h_{\mu\nu}$, $a_\mu$ and $\varphi$ to first order.
+The next-to-leading terms in \eqref{vExpand}-\eqref{muExpand} are first order and provide the source terms in these differential equations.

 Solving the (inhomogeneous) linear differential equations for the correction terms $h_{\mu\nu}$, $a_\mu$ and $\varphi$, we obtain the first order solution in the derivative expansion.
 (See Appendix~\ref{app:solution} for more details.)
 The integration constants generically modify the source terms near the boundary.
-These contributions can be eliminated by setting the integration constants that modify the sources to zero.
+These contributions are eliminated by setting the integration constants that modify the sources to zero.
 The first order solution for the metric is given by

 where $\sigma_{ij}$ is the shear tensor

 and the function $F(r)$ is given by